js1019/NormalModes/README.md

 Parallel strong and weak scalabilities are shown in this paper.

 ## Contact
 Please report issues under this repository.
 Please send your suggestions and comments to jia.shi@rice.edu.
+Contributions are welcome.